wp-plugins/megamenu/readme.txt

 == Changelog ==

+= 1.6-beta =

+* Change: Menu ID removed from menu class and ID attributes on menu wrappers.
+E.g. "#mega-menu-wrap-primary-2" will now be "#mega-menu-wrap-primary", "#mega-menu-primary-2" will now be "#mega-menu-primary".
+* Fix: Polylang & WPML compatibility (fixed due to the above)
+* Fix: Multi Site support (mega menu settings will need to be reapplied in some cases for multi site installs)
+* Fix: Remove jQuery 1.8 dependency
+* Change: Theme editor slightly revised

 = 1.5.3 =

 * Fix: Widget ordering bug when mega menu contains sub menu items (reported by & thanks to: milenasmart)